 - Option A: Assess on an individual-case basis whether a vacancy is a fit to one of the listed professional titles; or

 - Option B: Notify the RAV as a default step in your recruiting process.
 This applies, at least under the assumption, that the authorities have not elaborated an approach in practice yet.

 Option A offers the chance to avoid notifications in some cases, although it means having to assess every case individually and risking a fine.
 Choosing Option B may mean you avoid the risk of sanctions but must extend your default process and deal with the resulting increased administrative effort.

 In an ever more responsive recruiting market, both scenarios create a time-delay disadvantage for Switzerland-based employers compared to their competitors outside of Switzerland.
 This applies to the recruitment of EU nationals, whilst for non-EU nationals in Switzerland as well as in many other EU states, an even more complex process is already in place.

 Anticipate further changes

-The directive to introduce the definite framework conditions is currently under the second review by the Federal Council.
-However, changes are likely as the cantons and the unions have heavily criticized the realization plan.
-Moreover, there are rumors that due to insufficient development of the notification software (which is currently under construction) the Federal Council may raise the threshold to 8% as of 1 July 2018 and to decrease it to 5% as of 1 January 1 2020.
+The directive to introduce the definite framework conditions was adopted by the Federal Council on 8 December 2017.
+As the cantons and the unions have heavily criticized the realization plan and due to insufficient development of the notification software (which is currently under construction) the Federal Council decided to raise the threshold to 8% as of 1 July 2018 and to decrease it to 5% as of 1 January 1 2020.